 The National Association of Realtors or (NAR) is a trade organization.
 To become a member you must have an active brokers licensed and be employed by a licensed real estate firm in your state.
 All members must pay membership fees and will gain access to the multiple listing service (MLS).
-You can be a broker without being realtor but you must be a broker to be a realtor.
+You can be a broker without being Realtor, but you must be a broker to be a Realtor–get it?

 What Am I?